gajrajchakrawarti12/secureChatApp/PRODUCTION_HARDENING_REPORT.md

 ---

-## G Push Notifications Hardening
+## G Push Notifications

-### Storage

-- Push tokens are encrypted at rest using AES-256-GCM and keyed via a dedicated secret.
-- Tokens are also hashed for dedupe and lookup without decrypting.
-- On logout, backend performs best-effort deletion of all push tokens for the user.

-### Delivery

-- FCM payload changed to **data-only** (no `notification` field).
-- Payload contains only metadata (no message plaintext): sender/receiver IDs, message ID, type.

-### Client behavior

-- Handles lifecycle: foreground, background, terminated.
-- Avoids duplicate listeners.
-- Uses local notifications for generic UI when appropriate.
-- Push tap/open routing centralized and gated by auth state.

-- Files (key)

-- Backend:
-  - `backend/src/infra/crypto/pushTokenCrypto.js`
-  - `backend/src/modules/push/pushTokens.js`
-  - `backend/src/modules/push/notification.js`
-  - `backend/src/infra/db/migrations/sql/002_push_tokens.sql`
-- Flutter:
-  - `app/lib/src/core/notifications/push_notification_service.dart`
-  - `app/lib/src/core/notifications/push_router.dart`
+Push notifications are currently **disabled** in this repository.

+- Firebase/FCM integrations were removed from both backend and Flutter.
+- Real-time updates are delivered via authenticated WebSockets (`/ws`).
+- If push notifications are needed later, reintroduce them via a chosen provider with the same E2EE constraint: send only metadata (no plaintext) and keep client routing gated by auth state.

 ---